HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 What size are deck boards for residential (like a composite deck in your backyard) vs commercial (like a dock, boardwalk, or a similarly high-traffic area) builds?
 It depends on the different building codes between the two.

-When considering what size boards for deck floor joist spacing you’ll need for your build, it’s important to consider the deck board’s span rating.
+When considering what size boards and joist spacing you need for your project, it’s important to consider the deck board’s span rating.
 Span rating refers to the maximum spacing a board can span without a support.

-Maximum joist spacing for standard TimberTech composite deck boards is 16″ on center for residential applications.
-TimberTech Advanced PVC MAX boards can span 24″ on center, making them ideal for docks and boardwalks.
+Maximum joist spacing for standard TimberTech Composite deck boards is 16″ on center for residential applications.
+TimberTech Advanced PVC MAX boards can span up to 24″ on center, making them ideal for docks and boardwalks.

 Get the MAX Benefit